Humboldt penguin: Over-exploitation of guano

-The historical breeding grounds for the Humboldt penguin were guano layers which covered islands of the Peruvian, formerly Bolivian coasts and northerly Chilean coasts in which the birds could burrow.
-The guano, a rich fertiliser and source of income for the Peruvian Government, and eggs of the Humboldt penguin were regularly sought after.
+The historical breeding grounds for the Humboldt penguin were guano layers which covered islands of the Peruvian and Chilean coasts in which the birds could burrow.
+The guano, a rich fertilizer and source of income for the Peruvian Government, and eggs of the Humboldt penguin were regularly sought after.
 The birds were also frequently killed by fishermen and guano workers for their oil and skin.
 The decline of the Humboldt penguin population is attributed to the harvest of guano in the 1800s, which led to the destruction of breeding grounds and to human disturbance.

 1982–83 El Niño phenomenon

 Before the 1982–83 El Niño event, the total number of individuals of Humboldt penguin individuals was estimated to be 20,000.
 The 1982–83 El Niño phenomenon led to a major decline in the Humboldt penguin population.
 The combination of an environment changed by human developments as well as the long duration and strong intensity of the event that year led to major effects on the fecundity and survival of the Humboldt penguins.
 The consequences were a 65% decline in the Humboldt penguin population, migration towards the south and the failure of the 1982 class of hatchlings.
 The surviving population in 1984 was estimated to be between 2,100 and 3,000 penguins and all were adults.